Last Updated on February 23, 2022

 Masks with Fun Colours and Patterns

-You can make or purchase face masks for adults and children in some pretty incredible colours and patterns.
+You can make or purchase face masks for adults and children in some pretty incredible colors and patterns.
 The better the pattern, the more luck you will have to convince the children to keep it on their faces.

 To make sure face masks are a proper fit for everyone in the family, think about investing in masks with adjustable straps.
 This doesn’t always mean you need to wear a mask with ties that go around your head, but simply have an adjustable ear strap to make them longer or shorter.
-As long as the masks is secured around the nose, cheeks and chin, they can be loosened or tightened to your desired comfort.
+As long as the masks is secured around the nose, cheeks, and chin, they can be loosened or tightened to your desired comfort.

 Check out this Youtube video we found, of a Disney fan explaining the various styles of masks they have purchased and which ones her family found best at the parks.